Torv

 Computed from first principles.

 Every person has two questions about money: Where is it going? and What should I do?
-This app answers both — with the rigor of a finance PhD/professor, the precision of an engineer, and the obsession of a relentless optimizer.
+This app answers both — reconciled to the penny, computed from tax law and your own numbers.
+No forecasts.
+No guesswork.

 Explore free toolsEvery calculator free.
 No login required.